awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 ## Download and install the AWS CLI<a name="custom-setup-orcl.cli"></a>

 AWS provides you with a command\-line interface to use RDS Custom features\.
-RDS Custom uses AWS CLI version 1\.
+You can use either version 1 or version 2 of the AWS CLI

-For information on downloading and installing the AWS CLI, see [Installing, updating, and uninstalling the AWS CLI version 1](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html)\.
+For information on downloading and installing the AWS CLI, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html)\.

 If you plan to access RDS Custom only from the AWS Management Console, skip this step\.